 Does the Economy Influence Arizona Divorce Rates?

-On the other hand, when the economy improves, divorce rates may rise.
+On the other hand, when the economy improves, divorce rates may rise as seen by the increase of hiring divorce attorneys in Scottsdale AZ.
 For some, the improvement in their financial situation provides them the freedom and perhaps security necessary to split up.
 In other words, according to the study, some people put off getting divorced until they can afford it.

 Cohen is clear that the precise reasons behind the rise and fall of divorce rates due to economic conditions is still somewhat murky.
 This is by no means an exact science.
 People decide to end their “happily ever after” for many reasons.
 Financial strain is but one of many considerations many couples may consider when deciding to split up.
 In a world where so much of day-to-day life is dictated by financial conditions; add divorce to the list of life experiences that may be influenced by the current state of the economy.